The Duchess Departs (A Battle Report)

-Eeriwig grunted acknowledgement and pumped harder than ever before, the bars even lifting him a little off the floor of the machine on the upstrokes.
+Eeriwig grunted acknowledgement and pumped harder than he had ever done , the bar lifting him off the floor on the upstrokes.

 “S’good.
-Dat’s good,” said Mudbelly.
-Eeriwig grinned, sweat dripping from the end of his sharp nose while spittle and snot conjoined to congeal upon his lips.
+Dat’s good,” shouted Mudbelly.
+Eeriwig grinned, sweat dripping from the end of his sharp nose, while spittle and snot conjoined to congeal upon his lips.
 In between grunts he issued giggles and squeaks.

 At that very same moment, across the space that still divided the two forces, an artillery officer of the VMC was pointing at a spot a little ahead of the pump wagon with his short-sword.
-The piece he commanded had the company’s colours of blue and orange painted merrily on its wheels, while its crew, veteran professional soldiers of several campaigns, wore matching red coats.
+The piece he commanded, a demi-culverin by the Marienburg reckoning, had the company’s colours of blue and orange prettily painted on its wheels, while its crew, veteran soldiers of several campaigns, wore matching red coats.

 The piece’s gunner and matrosses lifted the rear of the gun and swung it around to aim exactly where the officer had indicated.
-Within moments the match had been applied, the gun had fired and 9 lb of iron shot bounced right through the speeding, snotling contraption, tearing the pumping mechanism right out, along with Eeriwig (who failed to let go of the bars even as he flew through the air) while one of the snapped chains swung violently around to cut Mudbelly in two.
+Within moments the burning match had been applied, the gun had fired and 9 lb of iron shot bounced right through the speeding, snotling contraption, tearing the pumping mechanism right out, along with Eeriwig – who failed to let go of the bars even as they were violently yanked away – while one of the snapped chains swung violently around to cut Mudbelly in two.
 The gutted wagon slowed to a halt.
-Weeks later, one goblin archer (one of the few to survive the battle) would swear that Eeriwig was still pumping even as he flew through the air, leaving a splattering trail of blood and snot behind him!
+Weeks later, one goblin archer (one of the very few to survive the battle) would swear that Eeriwig was still pumping even as he flew through the air, leaving a splattering trail of blood and snot behind him!

 In the centre of the field, and quite possibly still ignorant of the hopelessness of their position, the two main regiments of goblins began to advance a little quicker.

 Perhaps it was sheer numbers that so clouded their judgement, or their memories of victories serving as merely one small part of Khurnag’s Great Waagh?
-Whatever, they advanced right at the muzzles of the enemy massed guns.
+Whatever the cause, they advanced directly towards the muzzles of the enemy massed guns.

 The VMC’s knights had reformed in a most professional manner and now trotted towards the last surviving wolf-pack.

-Just as they arrived, with the goblins bemused as to why the heavily armoured foe was not charging, they unleashed a hail of pistol balls and thus felled almost half of the greenskins.
+Just as they arrived, with the goblins bemused as to why the heavily armoured foe was not charging, they unleashed a hail of pistol balls to fell almost half of the greenskins.
 More than a little dismayed that the foe could do such harm against them without even unsheathing blades, the surviving goblins turned and fled the field for good.
 Once again, the cuirassier’s simply reformed, turned and set off back towards the centre of the field.